 Incorporated within and linked to this Pledge are the COVID-19 Knox College Health and Wellness Policies.
 These policies are policies of the College by which every student, faculty and staff member is expected to abide.
-Violations of these policies by students will be treated as violations of the Student Code of Conduct and handled as such.
+Failure to comply “may result in” a violation of student conduct policy.
 Violations by faculty or staff will be addressed through traditional disciplinary processes.

 These are living documents so expect them to be revised throughout the academic year as our understanding of the virus deepens, best practices change, and therapeutic measures become available.
 Changes made to the document will be announced to the Knox community, and each community member is expected to remain apprised of these changes as they occur.

 The Knox Together Pledge

 As we come together on campus, we do so in unique circumstances.
 To meet together requires that we adapt to an ever-evolving and challenging situation.
 Knox’s culture of shared responsibility and care for our community will be more important than ever this fall.
 We have an obligation to protect one another to the very best of our ability.
 This is an opportunity for each of us to commit ourselves to the well-being of every member of our community, for each of us to become the best version of ourselves, and for the Knox College community to join together in solidarity, charity, humility, and good faith to shape a lasting legacy for our campus.